topyo/Web-Stack-Implemetat.ion-LEMP-/README.md

 This will give "example_user" the full privileges over the "example_database" database, while preventing this user from creating or modifying other databases on your server.

-Now exit the MySQL shell with:
+Now I exited the MySQL shell with:

 `mysql> exit`

 ### Step 5: To test if the new user has the proper permissions,

-We log  in to the MySQL console again, this time using the custom user credentials:
+I logged in to the MySQL console again, this time using the custom user credentials:

 `$ mysql -u example_user -p`

 The `-p` flag in this command, gave the prompt for the password used when creating the `example_user` user.
-After logging in to the MySQL console, confirm that you have access to the `example_database` database using the command
+After logging in to the MySQL console, I confirmed that I had access to the `example_database` database using the command

 ![](Images/Login.png.png)